raganwald-deprecated/homoiconic/2009-04-28/extension_methods.md

 It's okay to like OOP, and it's okay to like DSLs.
 Sometimes good DSLs are also good OOP.
 Sometimes they aren't.
 I personally reconcile their differences by thinking that I want to *implement* a DSL with good OOP, but I don;t necessarily want to write a DSL that actually *is* good OOP.

-**The OOP side of the coin**
+**The responsibility side of the coin**

 Let's take a different view.
 Instead of thinking of `33.fsw` as a DSL that isn't meant to be canonically good OOP, let's presume we are trying to write canonically good OOP.
-There are folks who think Numeric ought to know about feet of seawater and days and minutes and (for all I know) gallons of pond water per hour.
+There are folks who think Numeric ought to be responsible for knowing about feet of seawater and days and minutes and (for all I know) gallons of pond water per hour.
 Let's look at it from their point of view.

 So we want to have Numeric know how to convert itself to feet of seawater.
 This seems to do it: